 Many people dream of owning their own business for financial and professional independence as well as the pride of ownership.
 A degree in Entrepreneurship/Small Business Management can help make that dream become a reality, by providing students with the skills and knowledge necessary to launch a successful business.
 In this degree program, students will: learn how to develop, maintain and grow their own business: explore entrepreneurial concepts and processes that apply to both start-up and wellestablished enterprises, with an innovative focus and entrepreneurial spirit: analyze how an organization contributes to society and how entrepreneurship and commercial activities affect the environment: explore topics such as market opportunity, product development, intellectual property, and commercialization.

 Entrepreneurship and small business plays a key role in the U.S. economy by providing jobs to a large segment of the workforce.
 Completing this degree will help the small business entrepreneur maximize the skills and abilities necessary to do business in our challenging environment.

 - 1. Graduates will have skills, knowledge and abilities in core business functions, including accounting, marketing and management. - 2.
 Graduates will have an understanding of how to start and market an entrepreneur/small business operation. - 3.
 Graduates will be prepared to manage, market, and enhance an entrepreneurship/small business operation. - 4.
-Graduates will successfully complete a business plan for their new business.
+Graduates will successfully complete a business plan for their new business. - 5.
+Graduates will have critical thinking skills.

+Program Prere quisites Professional C ACCT 1411 BTEC 1445 BTEC 1421 Principles of Accounting 1 Business Communications Business Information Applications 1 OR 4 3 CSCI 2410 BUSN 1410 Management Information Systems Introduction to Business 3 3 3 BUSN 2470 Legal Environment of Business Required Business Core 3 16 Course Cr BUSN 1440 BUSN 1482 Marketing Principles Business Career Resources 3 2 3 BUSN 2450 BUSN 2455 Management Fundamentals 3 Essentials of Entrepreneurship & Small Business Management 3 BUSN 2460 BUSN 2472 Entrepreneurship Resources Business Negotiation Skills 2 3 BUSN 2482 DGIM 1443 Entrepreneurship Capstone Developing Web Sites with Dreamweaver 2 3 3 2 3 HMRS 2410 Employee/Labor Relations Elective credits with advisor approval 3 4 Subtotal 28 General Educa tion/MnTC Requirements Cr Refer to the Minnesota Transfer Curriculum Course List for each Goal Area unication 1711 Composition 1 (required) - 4 cr XXXX (required) (Goal 1 only) - 3 cr 7 Goal 3 or Goal 4 3 Goal 4 Goal 5: History ECON : Natural Sciences OR : Mathematical/Logical Reasoning , Social Science, and Behavioral Sciences 1720 Macroeconomics - 3 cr OR 3 1730 Microeconomics - 3 cr ities and Fine Arts 3

-Entrepreneurship AAS Degree
+See also Photography Entrepreneurship AAS Degree, page 68.

-Required Business Core

-Professional (Component

-ACCT 1411 Principles of Accounting 1 4

-BTEC 1445 Business Communications 3

-BTEC 1421 Business Information Applications 1 OR

-CSCI 2410 Management Information Systems 3

-BUSN 1410 Introduction to Business 3

-BUSN 2470 Legal Environment of Business 3

-Required Business Core 16

-Cr

-Course Cr

-BUSN 1440 Marketing Principles 3

-BUSN 1482 Business Career Resources 2

-BUSN 2450 Management Fundamentals 3

-BUSN 2455 Essentials of Entrepreneurship & Small Business Management 3

-BUSN 2460 Entrepreneurship Resources 2

-BUSN 2472 Business Negotiation Skills 3

-BUSN 2482 Entrepreneurship Capstone 3

-DGIM 1443 Developing Web Sites with Dreamweaver 2

-HMRS 2410 Employee/Labor Relations 3

-Elective credits with advisor approval 4

-Subtotal 28

-Required Business Core 16

-General Education Requirements 16
+General Education Requirements

-Total Program Credits 60

-AAS Degree General Education Requirements 16 Credits Students are required to complete ENGL 1711 and a Speech course from Goal 1 7 Select a minimum of 3 credits from Goal 3 or Goal 4.
-Goal 3: Natural Sciences Goal 4: Mathematical/Logical Reasoning 3 Select a minimum of 3 credits from Goal 5 Goal 5: History, Social Science, and Behavioral Science ECON 1720 Macroeconomics - 3 cr OR ECON 1730 Microeconomics - 3 cr Select a minimum of 3 credits from Goal 6 3

-^{} Refer to the Minnesota Transfer Curriculum Course List for specific course options.